 Vasculitis is inflammation of blood vessels.
-It can damage blood vessels by thickening, scarring, and weakening the cell wells.
-There are many different types of vasculitis; some are acute and last a short time, while others can be chronic.
-Hypersensitivity vasculitis is an acute form of this condition that is marked by inflammation or redness of the skin that occurs when you come in contact with an irritating substance.
+It can damage blood vessels by thickening, scarring, and weakening the vessel walls.
+There are many different types of vasculitis.
+Some are acute and last a short time, while others can be chronic.
+Hypersensitivity vasculitis is also known as leukocytoclastic vasculitis.
+It is typically an acute condition that causes inflammation of small blood vessels.
+It’s marked by inflammation and redness of the skin that occurs when you come in contact with a reactive substance.
+About

-It’s characterized by the appearance of red spots on the skin—most commonly, palpable purpura.
-Palpable purpura are raised spots that are usually red in color but may darken to a purple color.
-However, there many other types of rashes can occur.
+The condition involves the appearance of red spots on the skin, most commonly, palpable purpura.
+Palpable purpura are raised spots that are often red but may darken to a purple color.
+However, many other types of rashes can also occur.

-- any other foreign object that you might have an allergic reaction to
+- any substance that you might have an allergic reaction to

-Most hypersensitivity vasculitis is caused by drug interaction, but it can also occur in conjunction with certain infections or viruses.
-In some cases the exact cause cannot be identified.
+Most hypersensitivity vasculitis is caused by drug reaction.
+It can also occur alongside certain infections or viruses.
+In some cases, the exact cause cannot be identified.

 Hypersensitivity vasculitis is commonly triggered by a reaction to a drug.
-The most common drugs linked to hypersensitivity vasculitis include:
+Common drugs linked to hypersensitivity vasculitis include:

 - some blood pressure medications

-The word vasculitis relates to blood vessel inflammation and damage.
-This inflammation and damage causes the primary sign of vasculitis: a skin rash called “palpable purpura” that may appear as several spots.
-These spots may appear purple or red in color and you’ll most likely find them on your legs, buttocks, and torso.
+These spots may appear purple or red.
+You’ll most likely find them on your legs, buttocks, and torso.
 You might also develop blisters or hives on your skin.
 Hives are potentially itchy bumps that appear on the skin as a result of an allergic reaction.

-Other, less common, symptoms you might experience include:
+Less common symptoms and signs you might experience include:

 - joint pain